jhajibuganas/etl-process-with-power-query/README.md

 ### Overview

-A demo of extract, transform, and load process using Power Query in Excel or PowerBI.
+A demo of extract, transform, and load process using Power Query in Excel or PowerBI, creating a Star Schema data model, and building relationships.

 ### Extract